From Symmetries to Commutant Algebras in Standard Hamiltonians: Details on Spinless Free-Fermion Bond Algebras

 Moreover, the commutant can also be viewed as being generated by the full family of on-site unitaries of the form $\exp(i \alpha N_{\tot}) = \prod_j{\exp(i\alpha n_j)}$.
-As discussed in Sec.~\ref{subsec:spinlessfermions}, this property is useful for the application of the DCT since the arguments of App.~\ref{subsec:DCTonsite} apply.
-In particular, the DCT implies that any strictly local operator in the bond algebra $\mA_{c,\mu}$ within a contiguous region $R$ can be constructed in terms of bond algebra generators with support in that region.
-Further, all extensive local operators in $\mA_{c,\mu}$ with a fixed bound on the sizes of the supports of the local terms can be organized as sums of strictly local operators in $\mA_{c,\mu}$ with the same bound on the sizes of the supports.
+As discussed in Sec.~\ref{subsec:spinlessfermions}, this property is useful for the application of the DCT since Lems.~\ref{lem:strloc} and \ref{lem:typeI} apply.
 Note that since these unitaries can be viewed as elements of a $U(1)$ group, the symmetry is typically referred to as $U(1)$.
 Since the commutant $\mC_{c, \mu}$ is Abelian, the common center of $\mA_{c, \mu}$ and $\mC_{c, \mu}$ is simply the commutant itself (see Sec.~\ref{subsec:Hilbertdecomp}), i.e., $\mZ_{c, \mu} = \mC_{c, \mu} = \lgen N_{\tot} \rgen$.